 In our model, small banks, due to their monitoring advantages, allow for higher firm leverage and default probabilities in the steady state than large banks.
-As a consequence, small bank lending responds more to business cycle fluctuations than large banks.
-Furthermore, sufficiently large shocks may disrupt banking relationships and increase the discrepancy between small and large bank lending volatility, justifying the use of asymmetric RR for the two types of banks.
+As a consequence, small bank lending is more responsive to business cycle fluctuations than large bank lending.
+Furthermore, sufficiently large shocks may disrupt banking relationships and increase the discrepancy between small and large bank lending volatility, implying that asymmetric RR on the two types of banks can facilitate macroeconomic stabilization.
 In this section, we show that these disparities in large and small bank lending sensitivities to business cycle movements are consistent with empirical evidence for banks in China.

 VII.1.
 Methodology.
-China's commercial banking sector consists of the five largest stateowned banks (commonly known as the "Big Five"), twelve joint-stock banks, and a large number of medium-sized urban banks and small-sized rural banks.
-Differences in bank size are primarily attributable to the differences in operating areas: While the Big Five have branches nationwide, other commercial banks usually concentrate their lending in a specific area.
-In particular, rural banks are restricted to focus their lending activity within certain county-level towns or villages.
-In contrast, urban banks are less focused as they are allowed to operate within a province or a prefectural-level city, which usually includes a main central urban area and its surrounding rural areas.
+China's commercial banking sector consists of six large-sized stateowned banks11, twelve joint-stock banks, and a large number of medium-sized urban banks and small-sized rural banks.
+Differences in bank size are primarily attributable to the differences in operating areas: While the six large-sized state-owned banks have branches nationwide, small commercial banks usually concentrate their lending in a specific area.
+In particular, rural banks are restricted to focus their lending activity within certain countylevel towns or villages.
+In contrast, urban banks are less focused than rural banks as they are allowed to operate within a province or a prefectural-level city, which usually includes a main central urban area and its surrounding rural areas.
 Finally, joint-stock banks have national operating licenses and are allowed to operate nationally.
 However, most joint-stock banks are evolved from urban banks and usually concentrate their lending in one area comparable in size to those of urban banks.

 As discussed above, China banks also are subject to different policy treatment by group, including PBoC discrimination across banks by size in RR.
 To identify the implications of these policy treatment differences, we consider a sample of banks subject to different local economic shocks.
-Specifically, we focus on medium-sized and small-sized commercial banks, dropping the large-sized commercial banks (the Big Five) from our sample because their loan portfolios are diversified nationally.
+Specifically, we focus on medium-sized and small-sized commercial banks, dropping the six large-sized commercial banks from our sample because their loan portfolios are diversified nationally.
 We compare how these two groups of banks respond differently to regional economic shocks using the following empirical specification: